alexeygrigorev/mlwiki.org/index.php/Math-Aware_POS_Tagging.md

 ---
-title: "Math-Aware POS Tagging"
 layout: default
 permalink: /index.php/Math-Aware_POS_Tagging
+tags:
+- nlp
+- thesis
+title: Math-Aware POS Tagging
 ---

-# Math-Aware POS Tagging

 ## Math-Aware POS Tagging
 [POS Tagging](POS_Tagging) is one of the [NLP](NLP)  task, but what about scientific documents with math expressions?
 - can adjust traditional POS Tagging methods to handle formulas